OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 Let's say we keep the `Authorizer` as the high-level API for authorization.
 It holds a log of grants.
 Therefore, any DB operation that needs to be authorized must, in addition to the `conn`, take an `Arc<Authorizer>` parameter and let the operation check that it's indeed authorized.
 For example, every `retrieve(conn, authorizer, id)` operation would ask the authorizer the permission before querying the DB.

-This approach works and has the benefit of being easy to understand, but does not provide any guarantee that the access paterns match the granted authorizations and that privilege override cannot happen.
+This approach works and has the benefit of being easy to understand, but does not provide any guarantee that the access patterns match the granted authorizations and that privilege override cannot happen.
 A way to ensure that would be to thoroughly test each endpoint and ensure that the DB accesses `panic` in expected situations.
 Doing so manually is extremely tedious and fragile in the long run, so let's focus on automated tests.
-To make sure that, at any moment, each endpoint doesn't override its privileges, we'd need a test for each releveant privilege level and for each code path accessing ressources.
+To make sure that, at any moment, each endpoint doesn't override its privileges, we'd need a test for each relevant privilege level and for each code path accessing resources.
 Admittedly this would be great, but:

 - it **heavily depends on test coverage** (which we don't have) to make sure no code path is left out, i.e. that no test is missing
 - it's unrealistic given the current state of things and how fast editoast changes